EJEP/datapoint-python/docs/getting-started.rst

 you’ll find more information about what the Site Object contains later.

-Let’s call another of the Manager Object’s methods to give us a `Forecast Object <objects.md#forecast>`__ for our site:
+Let’s call another of the Manager Object’s methods to give us a :ref:`forecast` object for our site:

 ::

    forecast = conn.get_forecast_for_site(site.id, "3hourly")

 We’ve given this method two parameters, the site ID for the forecast we want and also a forecast type of “3hourly”.
 We’ll discuss the forecast types later on.

-This Forecast Object which has been returned to us contains lots of information which we will cover in a later section, right now we’re just going to get the `Timestep Object <objects.md#timestep>`__ which represents right this minute:
+This Forecast Object which has been returned to us contains lots of information which we will cover in a later section, right now we’re just going to get the :ref:`timestep` object which represents right this minute:

 ::